mendix/docs/content/en/docs/releasenotes/marketplace/_index.md

 #### Improvements

-* We improved the navigation menus of the Marketplace to enhance user experience.
+* We improved the navigation menus of the [Marketplace home page](/appstore/overview/) to enhance user experience.

 ### March 7, 2024